 A cover letter is required for a complete application packet.

-Bachelor's degree in related area or an equivalent combination of experience/training.
+Bachelor's degree in related area and/or an equivalent combination of experience/training.

 UC San Diego is an academic powerhouse and economic engine, recognized as one of the top 8 public universities by U.S. News and World Report.
 Innovation is central to who we are and what we do.
 Here, students learn that knowledge isn't just acquired in the classroom - life is their laboratory.
 UC San Diego's rich academic portfolio includes six undergraduate colleges, five academic divisions and five graduate and professional schools.
 The university's award-winning scholars are experts at the forefront of their fields with an impressive track record for achieving scientific, medical and technological breakthroughs.